 Most versions of tofu also provide about 20 percent of the recommended daily calcium to help support bone health and about 6 percent of the recommended daily iron to support growth and development.
 Firm and extra-firm tofu are excellent sources of calcium, providing more than softer forms of tofu.

 Beyond these nutrients, there has been some confusion about the connection between soy foods and different health benefits.

-In October 2017, the Food and Drug Administration revoked the health claim that soy protein reduces the risk of heart disease.
-However, other compounds (such as isoflavones) appear to improve blood pressure, glycemic control, obesity and inflammation, according to a review published in the journal Nutrients earlier that year.
+Compounds in soy (such as isoflavones) appear to improve blood pressure, glycemic control, obesity and inflammation, according to an April 2017 review published in the journal Nutrients.